-New Orleans hunkers down as Tropical Storm Barry approaches Louisiana coast
+Tropical Storm Barry gains strength as it heads towards New Orleans

 “If it’s worse than the other day, it’d be the worst week since Katrina,” said Robert Harris, 61, as he polished his trombone standing on a sidewalk.

-Memories of the 2005 storm, which flooded much of the city and killed 1,800 people on the Gulf, are deeply embedded in New Orleans and have colored many residents’ reactions to storms.
+Memories of the 2005 storm, which flooded much of the city and killed 1,800 people, are deeply embedded in New Orleans.

-The brunt of the storm was expected to skirt the western edge of New Orleans, avoiding a direct hit.
-New Orleans Mayor LaToya Cantrell said the city has not ordered any voluntary or mandatory evacuations.
-But she added that 48 hours of heavy downpours could overwhelm pumps designed to purge streets and storm drains of excess water in the low-lying city.
+The brunt of Barry was expected to skirt the western edge of New Orleans, avoiding a direct hit.
+Mayor LaToya Cantrell said the city has not ordered any voluntary or mandatory evacuations.
+But she added that 48 hours of heavy downpours could overwhelm pumps designed to purge streets and storm drains of excess water.

 “There is no system in the world that can handle that amount of rainfall in such a short period,” Cantrell said on Twitter.